shengli666666/DedustNet/README.md

 ## Quantitative comparisons

-Quantitative comparisons on computational efficiency among DedustNet and SOTA methods, where the floating-point operations and inference time are measured on RGB image with a resolution of 256 × 256.
+### Comparison of objective indicators

 <center>
     <img src='images/Quantitative comparisons.png'>
 </center>

+### Comparison of Overhead

+Quantitative comparisons on computational efficiency among DedustNet and SOTA methods, where the floating-point operations and inference time are measured on RGB image with a resolution of 256 × 256.

 Our method does not have a great advantage in inference time compared to SOTA methods, which is because three DWT and IDWT are used in our network, the process of wavelet transform takes a certain amount of time.
 However, our method outperforms the SOTS methods in quantitative evaluation metrics (PSNR, SSIM, Entropy, and NIQE) and qualitative comparisons on the RB-Dust dataset.
 Therefore, our proposed method has a great advantage in a comprehensive view of the number of network parameters, model complexity, and overall network performance.